hanrichard/Notebook/aws/aws learning doc/ec2.md

 ### security group
-- inbound traffic is block by default, you can add rules
+- all inbound traffic is block by default, you can add rules
+- all outbound traffic is allowed
 - effect immediately